The Ultimate Guide To HPV Vaccines Singapore For Both Male and Females Against Cancer

 HPV is a group of common viruses that cause infections in both men and women.

-Yes, 8 out of 10 people will get HPV at some point in their lifetime as reported by the Singapore Cancer Society, it is the 10th most common cancer in women.
+Yes, 8 out of 10 people will get HPV at some point in their lifetime as reported by the Singapore Cancer Society.

 What can HPV infections cause?

 |HPV Types||Diseases / Cancer caused||Affected Gender|

 |16, 18, 31, 33, 45, 52, and 58|